tpaviot/ProcessScheduler/README.md

 ```

 ## About
 The computation is based on a set of constraints expressed under the form of first-order logic assertions.
 Problem solving is performed by the SMT [Z3Prover](https://github.com/Z3Prover/z3).
-This project was inspired by the work form Tim Nonner at https://github.com/timnon/pyschedule.
+This project was inspired by the work from Tim Nonner at https://github.com/timnon/pyschedule.

 ```python
 import processscheduler as ps